LeanSight/xlcalculator/docs/_DEV_STANDARDS.md

 ### NEVER MOVE FORWARD TO A NEW ACCEPTANCE TEST WITHOUT ALL TESTS IN GREEN

-### ELIMINATE ALL MAGIC VALUES, HARDCODED MAPPINGS, AND NON-EXCEL FALLBACKS
+### ELIMINATE (AND ALWAYD AVOID TO CREATE) ALL MAGIC VALUES, HARDCODED MAPPINGS, AND NON-EXCEL FALLBACKS

 **Code must eliminate and never use:**
 - **Magic Values**: Arbitrary numbers, thresholds, or limits not documented in Excel specification